All in One View

 • What could be the implications of this change for your daily data analysis pipeline during an outbreak response?

 Deciding between Warning or Error message will depend on the level of attention or flexibility you need when losing tags.
-One will alert you about a change but will continue running the code downstream.
-The other will stop your analysis pipeline and the rest will not be executed.
+A Warning will alert you about a change but will continue running the code downstream.
+An Error will stop your analysis pipeline and the rest will not be executed.

 A data reading, cleaning and validation script may require a more stable or fixed pipeline.
 An exploratory data analysis may require a more flexible approach.
 These two processes can be isolated in different scripts or repositories to adjust the safeguarding according to your needs.

-Before you continue, set the configuration back again to the default option of Warning:
+Before you continue, set the configuration back to the default option of Warning:

 R